How to Find the Best Protein Powder Without Sunflower Oil

 🚫 Avoid Protein Concentrates and Isolates

-You might also want to avoid ultra-processed protein concentrates and isolates.
+You might also want to avoid protein concentrates and isolates.

-Most protein supplements are made from one or both of these ultra-processed protein sources, which have been mechanically and/or chemically stripped of everything but the protein.
+Most protein supplements are made from one or both of these protein sources, which are typically ultra-processed.

-This includes the enzymes, fiber, and other natural digestive aids that help your gut break them down.
+Specifically, they have been mechanically and chemically stripped of everything but the protein, including the enzymes, fiber, and other natural digestive aids that help you break them down.

-You therefore do not digest them in the same way that you do whole foods, which could affect your gut health.
+The concern here is that you might not digest them in the same way that you do whole foods, which could affect your gut health (Nutrients, 2018) (Mol Nutr Food Res, 2024).

 Order Samples to see for yourself.